 Employability Skills: Boost Your Marketability

-An astounding 71 percent of marketable employability skills are required in two or more job categories.
+An astounding 71 percent of marketable employability skills are required in two or more job categories now.
 The days of being a specialist in one field are declining.
 In many situations, job skills become integrated into other company roles.
 The future of employment lies in possessing hybrid job skills and knowing how to apply them.

 Hybridize to Succeed